 How to Help Syria and its Children

-Children in Syria need your help to survive the winter.
-Send them food, water and health care now
+Children in Syria need your help to survive — send them food, water and healthcare now

 The brutal civil war that began in 2011 has had a devastating effect on the nation's children.
 Born in one of the most dangerous places in the world to be a child, millions of Syrian children have grown up in the shadow of violence, which has displaced far too many families to remote areas where winter and lack of resources make daily life a desperate struggle.

 The situation in Rukban, a hard-to-reach camp around 300 kilometers from the capital, Damascus, is especially dire.
 The majority of the displaced are women and children who’ve been struggling to hang on amidst winter’s cold.

 Reports of children wading barefoot through icy puddles and people forced to sell their belongings for food and water surfaced with the arrival of a long-awaited United Nations aid convoy in early February.
 There are no doctors in Rukban, where, since December of last year, at least eight children, most of them newborns, have died due to the freezing temperatures and lack of medical care.

 "The winter months have been incredibly harsh for mothers and children in Rukban.
 Their health is weakened from poor nutrition and the extremely difficult living conditions,” said UNICEF Representative in Syria, Fran Equiza.
 “With no access to adequate medical facilities and no qualified medical personnel, a simple complication during childbirth can be fatal for mothers or their babies.”

 While the arrival of the aid convoy, the largest ever to enter Syria, was a welcome step, it provides only temporary relief.
 Meanwhile, in other parts of Syria, the humanitarian aid children can't survive without, including water, health, nutrition and school supplies, is by no means assured.
 UNICEF has called upon all parties to the conflict to allow aid to reach children no matter who controls the area where they live.